codebar/tutorials/html/lesson6/tutorial.md

 ### `<video>` and `<audio>`
 The `<video>` and `<audio>` tags were introduced to support build-in media and offer the ability to easy embed media into HTML documents.

-When you include a video, if the browser used does not support it, it will fallback to the message you contain within the container
+When you include a video, if the browser used does not support it, it will fall back to the message you contain within the container

 ```html
 <video src="path/to/video">